7wingfly/autok8s/README.md

 - Installs NFS file server on the host, NFS CSI drivers and adds storage class.

     (This is entirely optional and not recommended for production use.
-It's mainly for those that want a working storage solution out of the box.)
+It's mainly for those that want a working storage solution out of the box).

 - Installs SMB file server on the host, SMB CSI drivers and adds storage class.

-    (Again this optional.
-You can also specify an existing server SMB and/or NFS server to use rather than make the master node a file server.)
+    (Again this is optional.
+You can also specify an existing SMB and/or NFS server to use rather than make the master node a file server).

 - Installs MetalLB (For use with home or on-premis networks.
 Requires that you reserve a range of IP addresses on your local network to be used by Kubernetes service objects).